kirisky/benchmarks-game/CONTRIBUTING.md

 STOPPED.
-No updates for at-least 6 or 12 months.
+Updates will be infrequent.
+Once or twice a year.

 Contribute source-code for measurement